NixOS/rfcs/rfcs/0072-commonmark-docs.md

 # Summary
 [summary]: #summary

-Nix, Nixpkgs and NixOS documentation is currently in Docbook format.
+Nixpkgs and NixOS documentation is currently in Docbook format.
 We propose to migrate all existing content to CommonMark, a flavour of Markdown.